telerik/blazor-docs/components/filter/overview.md

 | --- | --- |
 | `Rebind` | Processes the component `Value` and updates the component UI. |

->caption Get a reference to the Filter component and use its methods.
+>caption Using the Filter component reference and methods

 ````CSHTML
 @using Telerik.DataSource